 So here it is, the best 10 Day Sicily Itinerary…

-I will include where I suggest you take the extra time if you have it!
+I will include where I suggest you take the extra time if you more than 10 days in Sicily!

 Day 1 in Sicily- Taormina